Best places to visit in Bath - Blog cover

 A UNESCO World Heritage Site

 Bath is so impressive that it is included among UNESCO World Heritage Sites.
 It’s the only city in the UK to have a UNESCO World Heritage Site designation, earning this distinction in 1987.
+This World Heritage city of Bath represents two thousand years of history.

-Known worldwide for the Roman influence that remains visible here, Bath is famous for its hot springs and captivating architecture featuring neoclassical Palladian buildings.
+Known worldwide for the Roman influence that remains visible here, Bath is famous for its natural hot springs and captivating architecture featuring neoclassical Palladian buildings.
 Visitors descend upon Bath annually to enjoy its dozens of museums, fine dining, and a vibrant arts scene.

 Bath earned a second UNESCO listing in 2021 when Bath was designated as part of the Great Spa Towns in Europe.